fbpx

 What is the R&D Tax Incentive?

 The Research and Development (R&D) Tax Incentive is a Federal Government initiative that has existed since the mid-1980s.
 It provides significant financial support to companies that invest in innovative research and development activities.
-It’s used by government to incentivise companies to invest in R&D due to the many positive spill over effects that has on the economy as a whole.
+The government employs it to incentivize companies to invest in R&D, recognizing the numerous positive spill-over effects it generates on the economy as a whole.

 How does it work (basically)?

-The R&D Tax Incentive provides SMEs with a refundable tax offset if they engage in eligible R&D activities.
+The R&DTI provides SMEs with a refundable tax offset if they engage in eligible R&D activities.
 This offset is a percentage of the amount invested in R&D and is designed to encourage businesses to invest more in innovation.

 Why is the R&D Tax Incentive considered money for jam?